Gilbern: Gilbern Invader

-It was only available as a factory-built car and cost £2,693 in 1972.
+The Mk III Invader was only available as a factory-built car and cost £2,693 in 1972.

 T11 Concept

 Designed by British designer Trevor Fiore, the T11 was built in 1970, and was due to show at the 1971 Geneva Motor Show.
 It was equipped with a lightly tuned 1.5-litre Austin Maxi drivetrain turned by 180 degrees.
 The company recalled the project, however.
 Three chassis were built but only one example was finished.
 These were restored and completed in 2009–2010.